Best Christmas Books for Adults (2026) - Festive Fiction & Nonfiction

 Instead of the usual Christmas cheer, this mysterious tale paints a disturbing scene in the home of a malevolent pornographer.

-For Detective Poirot, this Christmas is not a holiday, because secrets must be revealed.
+For Detective Poirot, this Christmas is not a holiday because secrets must be revealed.
 Full of bizarre and unexpected plots.

 13. Always, in December: A Novel

-The next book that I want to read is this new one called 'Always in December by Emily Stone.
+The next book that I want to read is this new one called Always in December by Emily Stone.

-In this book, our heroine lost her parents and she doesn't like Christmas because she doesn't really have a family to live with anymore
+In this book, our heroine lost her parents, and she doesn't like Christmas because she doesn't really have a family to live with anymore

-And then she bumps into our hero in like the last place that she would think to bump into someone as good looking as him as charming as him they have this really nice moment together and they briefly have like a fling I feel like but then he disappears and then she's heartbroken by it and then over the course of the year they keep bumping into each other at like different cities.
+And then she bumps into our hero in like the last place that she would think to bump into someone as good looking as him as charming as him they have this really nice moment together and they briefly have like a fling I feel like but then he disappears and then she's heartbroken by it and then over the year they keep bumping into each other at like different cities.

-so I don't know I feel like this one is going to be like for fans of 'One Day in December' by Josie Silver maybe so I'm excited to read this cozy English countryside romance too as well.
+So I don't know.
+I feel like this one is going to be for fans of One Day in December by Josie Silver, so I'm excited to read this cozy English countryside romance, too.

 14. Christmas Shopaholic: A Novel